Kava-Labs/kava/docs/Education/FAQ/support.md

 If you try to repay your original principal only, the transaction will fail if the remaining interest would leave a debt balance of less than 10 USDX.

 If you need to purchase additional USDX to fully close out a position:
+- Swap an asset for USDX on Kava Swap
-- Purchase on Bitmax
+- Purchase USDX on AscendEx
 - Peer-to-peer transaction through [Kava TipBot](https://kavatipbot.com/)
-- Purchase on Kava AMM (coming soon)

 ### I have enough balance, but it says I can't transfer because my balance is too low
 Check if your balance contains vested (“locked”) coins or not.
 If so, you need to wait for the vesting period to complete.
 ### I got an error during a transaction